 Gillette opens an outpatient clinic in Maple Grove, Minnesota, and establishes a permanent outreach site in Willmar, Minnesota.

 We begin using ImPACT neurocognitive software to help providers decide when children can safely return to activities following brain injuries—significantly reducing the risk of a healing brain sustaining a second injury.

 We offer a positive-distraction system—which includes kid-friendly music, lighting and video images—to comfort children during some procedures.

 Gillette partners with Regions Hospital to open Minnesota’s first Level I Pediatric Trauma Center, which treats children who experience a critical illness or serious injury.

 The James R. Gage Center for Gait and Motion Analysis becomes the first center accredited by the Commission for Motion Analysis Laboratory Accreditation.

-We expand our Pediatric Intensive Care Unit to include 10 private rooms, each with individual nursing stations and space for a caregiver to stay overnight.
+We expand our Pediatric Intensive Care Unit to include 10 private rooms, each with space for a caregiver to stay overnight.

 We begin offering audiology services for children who have special needs.

 We open our Brainerd Lakes Clinic.